Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 Dismantles institutional frameworks, check.
 Overinvests in new infrastructure, check.
 Invents new instruments for financial speculation (ICOs, SAFTs, SAFTEs), check.

+## The Frenzy
-Eventually all of this rises to a fever pitch in what Perez dubs the "Frenzy."
+Eventually all of this rises to a fever pitch in what Perez dubs "Frenzy."

 > Frenzy is the tumultuous period when financial capital takes off on its own...
 All those benefitting from this flourishing of opportunities believe the world is going through a marvelous time.

 New millionaires are minted.
 They want to multiply their wealth in the same way they made it, redeploying their capital with high pressure to generate more profits.
 They come to believe that it's their own superior insights and intuition that led to this tremendous growth.
+The gap between paper values and real values widen, which accelerates the diffusion of the paradigm.

 (Ringing a bell?)